 Given the wide-open space it occupies in front of the former Habsburg residence, you spend less time dodging other visitors than at most markets.
 And someone has given the layout thought.

-The market huts encircle the palace forecourt, but the food booths typically either stand alone near the centre of the circle or sit next to the broad entrances, thereby keeping the rows of arts and crafts booths clear for browsing and shopping.
+The market huts encircle the palace forecourt, but the food booths typically either stand alone near the centre of the circle or sit next to the broad entrances, thereby keeping the arts and crafts booths clear for browsing and shopping.

 This New Year market (Neujahrsmarkt) follows on directly from the Christmas market.